serverlessmaps/serverlessmaps/README.md

 If your system is not using MacOS, you can also install those two dependencies manually.

-The next step is the to compile the Planetiler build profile, that later can generate the PMTiles file:
+The next step is to compile the Planetiler build profile, that later can generate the PMTiles file:

 ```bash
 scripts/compile_basemaps_builder.sh